Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ### Landing Gear

-Status noted with the word UP (up), a barber pole illustration (in transition), or an icon of a wheel (down) relative to current position.
+Status noted with the word UP (up), a barber pole illustration (in transition), or an icon of a wheel (down) relative to the current position.

 See the [3.1.3 Landing gear chapter](../../systems/flight_controls_gear/gear_ground_handling.md) for more information.

 ### Slats

-Status noted with the word IN and OUT.
+Status noted with the words IN and OUT.

 ### Flaps

-Status noted with the word UP (flaps up) or (DN) (down).
-When transitioning, may show a barber pole illustration.
+Status noted with the word UP (flaps up) or DN (down).
+When transitioning, it may show a barber pole illustration.
 When transitioning back to the UP position, the indicator does not change until the flaps are fully retracted.